wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'became covered in burn scars',
     'started to serve a wicked Ancient Red Dragon', 'can breathe hot steam',
-    'turned out to be flame illusions',
+    'turned out to be illusions',
     'became enslaved by Salamanders',
   ];